Joel asks, “Is it possible for a person to want/desire to know Christ as his/her Savior and not be among the elect?”

 Do you trust in Christ as your righteousness alone?
-I did not’t ask if you trust enough but only if you trust him.
+I did not ask if you trust enough but only if you trust him.
 When it comes to assurance, faith is a binary operation.
-It either exists or it doesn’t.
+It either exists or it does not.
 Full stop.
-There’s no degree of faith, when it comes to justification and assurance.
+There is no degree of faith when it comes to justification and assurance.

 86. Since then we are redeemed from our misery by grace through Christ, without any merit of ours, why should we do good works?

 Because Christ, having redeemed us by His blood, also renews us by His Holy Spirit after His own image, that with our whole life we show ourselves thankful to God for His blessing, and also that He be glorified through us; then also, that we ourselves may be assured of our faith by the fruits thereof; and by our godly walk win also others to Christ.

 The fruit of faith strengthens our assurance, but it is not the basis of it.
 The sole basis/ground of assurance is Christ’s righteousness for us and his unshakable promises to us.

 To refuse to have assurance on the ground that one is not sufficiently sanctified is a form of unbelief.
 Stop it.
 Repent of it.
 Of course you are not sanctified enough!
 You are a wretch.
 Jesus did not obey and die for nice, sanctified people.
 He obeyed and died for you and me.

 Will your assurance always be perfect and equally strong?
 No. The Westminster Confession of Faith (particularly 14.3) deals with that question brilliantly.

 This faith is different in degrees, weak or strong; may be often and many ways assailed, and weakened, but gets the victory: growing up in many to the attainment of a full assurance, through Christ, who is both the author and finisher of our faith.